TheMannu/Technology-Topics-Quick-Reference/Identity-and-Acess-Management.md

 1. Access Advisor shows that a DevOps IAM Role has unused RDS permissions for the past 6 months.

 2. Access Analyzer finds that an S3 bucket policy allows public read access.

+3. Take Action:

+  - Remove RDS permissions from the DevOps role (least privilege).

+  - Modify the S3 bucket policy to restrict public access.

+  - Document justifications for remaining permissions.